LeoMoriLima/ZabaFood/README.md

 Product Administration: Admin features to manage products.</p>
 <h2>Technologies Used</h2>
 <ul>
-    <li>Node.js: Platform for running the backend of the application.</li>
+    <li>Node.js: Platform for executing the application's backend.</li>
     <li>Express: Web framework for Node.js, used to build API routes.</li>
     <li>PostgreSQL: Relational database for storing application data.</li>
     <li>HTML/CSS/JavaScript: Frontend for user interaction.</li>
     <li>Git/GitHub: Version control and source code hosting.</li>
     <li>JWT: Used for user authentication and session token generation.</li>
-    <li>Cookie-Parser: Express middleware that simplifies cookie management in web applications.</li>
+    <li>Cookie-Parser: Express middleware that facilitates cookie management in web applications.</li>
     <li>Nodemon: Utility that monitors changes in project files and automatically restarts the server during development.</li>
     <li>Bcrypt: Node.js library that helps encrypt passwords for secure storage in the database.</li>
     <li>Cors: Express middleware that allows controlling access to API resources from different origins.</li>
+    <li>Validator: Component used to ensure data integrity and validity, essential for validating user inputs and maintaining data consistency in the application.</li>
+    <li>Multer: Middleware used to handle file uploads, providing a convenient way to receive and store files submitted by users through web forms.</li>
+    <li>Dotenv: Package that facilitates the configuration of environment variables in applications.</li>
+    <li>nginx: High-performance web server used for traffic routing, load balancing, static content caching, and hosting websites and web applications.</li>
 </ul>
 <h2>Installation and Usage</h2>
 <ol>